lonycell/grafana.v7/docs/sources/installation/configuration.md

 These options control how images should be made public so they can be shared on services like slack.

 ### provider
 You can choose between (s3, webdav, gcs, azure_blob, local).
-If left empty Grafana will ignore the upload action.
+If left empty ThingSPIN will ignore the upload action.

 ## [external_image_storage.s3]